Recurchen/testsubmission/README.md

 # TFCGymWeb

 This is a web dev course project built for a gym.
-We use Django and REST for backend.
+We use Django and REST Framework for backend.

-Notes:
-1. In Studio search and filter, your inputs are not case-sensitive.

-e.g.
+Please check doc.pdf to see specfic instructions.

+Make sure startup.sh and run.sh are in the root folder where TFCGymWeb exists.